indeedeng/imhotep/docs/aggregating.md

     <td valign="top">`time(3b)` groups data into 3 buckets, each of which includes data from one-third of the given time range.</td>
   </tr>
 <tr>
     <td valign="top">IN construction for including more than one term.
-Using the IN construction in the **group by** filter is the same as using the IN construction in the **where** filter and then grouping by field name.</td>
+Using the IN construction in the **group by** clause is the same as using the IN construction in the **where** filter and then grouping by field name.</td>
     <td valign="top">field in (term,term)<br>field in ("term",term) <br>field not in (term,term) </td>
     <td valign="top">`country in (canada,us)` <br>`country in ("great britain",deutschland)` <br>`country not in (france,canada)` </td>
   </tr>